agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

   So a grand total of :0.2%

-- Earning to give once we leave industry after 5 years
+- ETG once we leave industry after 5 years

-	I will assume the same percentage as in Management Consulting.
+	I will assume the same percentage as in MC.
 18.9%.
 If required I will refine it later.

 **Impact**

-- Earning to give
+- ETG

 According to [80k-hours-trading](https://80000hours.org/2017/05/how-much-do-hedge-fund-traders-earn/), junior traders earn 300k - 3m per
 year, this they reach within 8 years.
 More senior you get, the more